behaverse/data-model/_pages/guideline/3-naming-people.md

 > We do not use `*_label` because it does not convey the idea of uniqueness.
 {: .warn }

-> We do not use shortened UUIDs as in [RIA layouts](https://github.com/datalad/git-annex-ria-remote) (which is obtained by shortening the subjects’s uuid) to avoid potential data privacy issues.
+> We do not use shortened UUIDs as in [RIA layouts](https://github.com/datalad/git-annex-ria-remote) (which is obtained by shortening the subjects's uuid) to avoid potential data privacy issues.
 {: .warn }